+Dato' Hj Abd Rashid Bin Hj Mohd Sharif ("Dato' Hj Abd Rashid") (Malaysian/male, aged 57) was appointed as Group Chief Regulatory Officer in 2018.
+He holds a Master's in Art and Design Education from De Monfort University, United Kingdom, Bachelor's in Industrial Design from MARA University of Technology and Art Teachers' Diploma from MARA University of Technology.

-Dato' Hj Abd Rashid is an educationist with 32 years experience in education strategic leadership, compliance and communication.
-Dato' Hj Abd Rashid has strong foundation and knowledge in education business and management.
-With 32 years of experience in education, it has enabled him to lead and manage high qualified and calibre individuals towards achieving desired goals and objectives.
-He is also well-versed in implementation of communication programmes to ensure positive and productive relationship with ministries, government agencies, local authorities, other institution and organisation.
-He has been providing strategic leadership, compliance and management to the business while being fully responsible for the day to day running of company and institutions.
-Dato' Hj Abd Rashid is also well versed in the field of pedagogy in terms of interaction with students and ensure programme objectives are delivered.
+Dato' Hj Abd Rashid is an educationist with 33 years' experience in education strategic leadership, compliance and communication.
+He has a strong foundation and knowledge in education business and management.
+With 33 years of experience in education, it has enabled him to lead and manage high qualified and calibre individuals towards achieving desired goals and objectives.

+Dato' Hj Abd Rashid is also well-versed in the implementation of communication programmes to ensure a positive and productive relationship with ministries, government agencies, local authorities, other institutions and organisations.
+He has been providing strategic leadership, compliance and management to the business while being fully responsible for the day to day running of the company and institutions.

+Dato' Hj Abd Rashid is also well-versed in the field of pedagogy in terms of interaction with students and ensuring programme objectives are delivered.
 He believes motivation is necessary to achieve one's goal and ambition.
-He holds a Master in Art and Design Education from De Monfort University, United Kingdom, Bachelor in Industrial Design from MARA University of Technology and Art Teachers' Diploma from MARA University of Technology.